jonshiach/graphics-labs/_sources/pages/01_intro_to_cpp.md

 #endif /* Car_hpp */
 ```
+---

-Copy the `Car` class from `main.cpp` into our `Car.hpp` header file so that it looks like the following.
+Cut and paste the `Car` class from `main.cpp` into our `Car.hpp` header file so that it looks like the following.

 ```cpp
 #pragma once